Shoe size: United Kingdom

-adult shoe size (barleycorns) ≈ 3 × foot length (in) − 23.
+adult shoe size ≈ 3 × foot length (in) − 23.

 Although this sizing standard is nominally for both men and women, some manufacturers use different numbering for women's UK sizing.

 In Australia and New Zealand, the UK system is followed for men and children's footwear.
 Women's footwear follows the US sizings.

 Mexico

 In Mexico, shoes are sized either according to the foot length they are intended to fit, in cm, or alternatively to another variation of the barleycorn system, with sizes calculated approximately as: